GameNobilityPlayGame/GameNobilityPlayGame.github.io/Game/Cult of the Lamb/analysis.md

 ---
-layout: base
+layout: page
+title: Cult of the Lamb
 tags: [Roguelite]

 ---

-# Cult of the Lamb

 ## Marketing